-The current from the uniform cathode increases with temperature throughout the studied range, Fig.\ \ref{fig:Miram_Partial} (blue line), but the increase rate depends on the emission regime, and thus on temperature.
-At low temperatures, i.\ e. when the diode operates in the source-limited regime, the slope of the current-temperature characteristic increases rapidly.
-During transition into the space-charge limited regime the gradient decreases leading to the "knee" of the Miram curve, while even in the space-charge-limited regime the total current increases with temperature.
+The current from the uniform cathode increases with temperature throughout the range studied (Fig.\ \ref{fig:Miram_Partial}, blue curve), but the rate of increase depends on the emission regime, and thus on temperature.
+At low temperatures (i.e., when the diode operates in the source-limited regime), the slope of the $I$-$T$ curve increases rapidly.
+During transition into the space-charge-limited regime the gradient decreases leading to the "knee" of the Miram curve.
+The total current never fully stabilizes, but increases with temperature even in the space-charge-limited regime.

-The Miram curve for the finite diode with a homogeneous work function, is thus qualitatively different than that of an infinite planar diode with a homogeneous work function.
-The latter has an abrupt transition between the source limited and space-charge limited regimes, as has been demonstrated in simulations based on solving the Vlasov and Poisson equations for a continuous charge distribution \cite{Chernin20,Jassem21}.
-It is of interest to note that the Miram curve, for the finite area emitter, the blue curve of Fig.\ \ref{fig:Miram_Partial} not only shows the soft transition between source limited and space-charge limited emission, but also a continuing increase in emission with temperature in the space-charge limited regime.
-Chernin \textit{et al.} observed this type of steady increase of current with temperature in PIC simulations for an infinite cathode of uniform work function \cite{Chernin20}, which they correctly attributed to the effects of finite emission velocity.
-In our model the electrons have vanishing emission velocity, so the increasing current in the space-charge regime is likely due to the finite area of emission, as will be demonstrated henceforth.
+The Miram curve for the finite diode with a homogeneous work function is thus qualitatively different from that of an infinite planar diode with a homogeneous work function.
+The latter has an abrupt transition between the source-limited regime and the space-charge-limited regime, as demonstrated in simulations based on solving the Vlasov and Poisson equations for a continuous charge distribution \cite{Chernin20,Jassem21}.
+It is of interest to note that the Miram curve for the finite-area emitter, the blue curve in Fig.\ \ref{fig:Miram_Partial}, not only shows the soft transition between source-limited and space-charge-limited emission, but also a continuing increase in emission with temperature in the space-charge-limited regime.
+Chernin \textit{et al.} observed this type of steady increase of current with temperature in particle-in-cell simulations for an infinite cathode of uniform work function \cite{Chernin20}, which they correctly attributed to the effects of finite emission velocity.
+In our model the electrons have vanishing emission velocity, so the increasing current in the space-charge regime is likely due to the finite area of emission, as demonstrated henceforth.